 Many theories are being investigated to determine whether GERD is a cause of IPF or whether it worsens lung scarring.

 It’s thought that GERD may be connected to aspiration of tiny particles of stomach acid into your lungs over time.
-Some think that this microaspiration plays a role in producing scar tissue in your lungs.
+Some

 Other studies have indicated that abnormal acid gastroesophageal reflux occurred in those with IPF, although they didn’t have the usual GERD symptoms.